geraldstanje/rust-arm-cortex-a9/README.md

   * main.rs - sample program (blinks a LED on the ARM Cortex A9)
   * sys/ - bootstrap code (boot loader and system initialization)
   * zero/ - zero and addition al C stubs
-  * orig/ - includes the original C code implementing a blinking LED
+  * orig/ - includes the original C code implementing a blinking LED app
   * libcore/ - libcore built for the target description

 # References: